Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 ~

 The Aelfheim Company left at noon, after they’d slept off the previous day’s exertions.
-It took the whole crew to warp them out enough to row away from the jetty.
+It took the whole crew to warp their ship out far enough to row away from the jetty.

-Noren wasn’t done until after dinner.
-So I found his discarded mail and took out my frustration by opening its links with a hammer and chisel in the forge.
-Straven didn’t have a smith these days, Ragnar the Steel came in every now and then to do repairs, but he wasn’t due soon.
+Noren was busy with Captain Ragnar, and Freya wasn’t available either.
+So I found Noren’s discarded mail and took out my frustration by opening its links with a hammer and chisel in the forge.
+Straven didn’t have a smith these days, Aksel the Steel came through every now and then to do repairs, but he wasn’t due soon.

 ‘Noren, I’ve adjusted your armour.
 Please try it on so that I can see if I’ve done enough.’